hampuscarlens/CillersHackathon/README.md

-# Cillers Create System
+# Ciller hackathon repo

-Read the latest documentation at https://docs.cillers.com
+Making a scheduling app with the Cillers platform and the OpenAI api